OpenUp-Technologies/openuptech.github.io/README.md

 interactive components and menus.

-This documentation is a reference guide to how the various components can be used and extended upon, and how the app are run.
+This documentation is a reference guide to how the various components can be used and extended upon, and how the apps are run.

 ## Work in progress